MicrosoftDocs/OfficeDocs-SkypeforBusiness-Test-pr.de-de/server-2013-tools/configure-user-profile.md

 ![Registerkarte für allgemeine Szenarien](images/JJ945594.4f046d39-b532-4baf-99a6-c89d1d6d1fcc(OCS.15).jpg "Registerkarte für allgemeine Szenarien")

 1. In **Instant Messaging**, which includes peer-to-peer and conferencing, specify the appropriate value for the Load Level.

-    > [!Hinweis]
+    > [!Note]
     > Load level values for all fields (except Location Information Services) are <STRONG>Disabled</STRONG>, <STRONG>Low</STRONG>, <STRONG>Medium</STRONG>, <STRONG>High</STRONG>, and <STRONG>Custom</STRONG>.
 When Low, Medium, High, or Custom is selected, configurations will be generated for each modality and client.
 High will result in the maximum supported load to be generated for the server, Medium corresponds to 60 percent of the load, and Low corresponds to 30 percent of the load.

 2. In **Audio Conferencing**, which is audio conferencing only, specify the appropriate value for Load Level.
 Peer-to-peer calls are covered in the Voice Scenarios section later in this topic.
 To enable MultiView, open the **Advanced** tab for that modality.